THE LIVING EARTH FOUNDATION

 CARBON SEQUESTRATION

-The Widespread Use of Toxic Agro-chemicals has been Steadily Destroying the Microbial Cultures that Keep Airborne Carbons in Check.
+The Widespread Use of Toxic Agro-chemicals has Steadily Destroyed the Microbial Cultures that Keep Airborne Carbons in Check.
 Our Agroecological Systems Work to Restore Them!

 "Land Use is the Only Way to Draw Down Carbon." -Paul Hawken